samumantha/research-software-engineering/content/documentation.md

 ## Additional optional exercise

-::::{exercise} Exercise Additional-doc: You find a useful code online...
+:::::{exercise} Exercise Additional-doc: You find a useful code online...

 Situation: You found a tool on GitHub that you would like to use: https://github.com/coderefinery/planets